What a Winning Link Building Strategy Looks Like

 First, sign up for the service as a source.

-You’ll receive 3 emails each day from reporters seeking contributions.
+You’ll receive 3-4 emails twice a day from reporters seeking contributions.

 Requests are organized by niche which makes it easy to find something relevant.